The Number That Gets Announced and the Number That Matters

 Child wasting means a child is too thin for their height.
 It signals acute malnutrition.
 India still faces a child stunting rate of 32.9% and an undernourishment rate of 12%.
 One in three children under five is stunted - meaning too short for their age, indicating chronic malnutrition.

 A stunted child becomes a less productive adult.
 The World Bank estimates that malnutrition costs developing economies between 2% and 3% of GDP annually.
+Solving this is not just a welfare issue - it is an economic priority.

-Why the Official Numbers Are Unreliable
+Why the Official Numbers Need Updating

 India's official poverty line has not been updated since the Tendulkar Committee set it in 2009.
 The last official estimates of poverty pertain to 2011-12, putting all-India poverty incidence at 21.9%.